Widening of the Sylvian fissure. Arachnoid cyst

 MRI of the brain.
 Borders of the frontal and parietal lobes in the axial plane.

-Another important furrow is the Sylviian fissure (fissura cerebri lateralis).
-On sagittal sections, it goes from bottom to top in an anterior-posterior direction (Fig. 32).
+Another important groove is the Sylvian fissure (fissura cerebri lateralis).
+On sagittal sections it goes from bottom to top in the anteroposterior direction (Fig. 32).
 In the axial plane, the Sylvian fissure itself also deviates backward, while its branches are directed perpendicularly towards the interhemispheric fissure.
-The Sylviian fissure separates the frontal and parietal lobes from the temporal.
+The Sylvian fissure separates the frontal and parietal lobes from the temporal lobe.

 MRI of the brain.
 Lateral sagittal section.
-Sylvius fissure (arrows).
+Sylvian fissure (arrows).

 MRI of the brain.
 Axial section at the level of the third ventricle.
-Sylvius fissure (arrows).
+Sylvian fissure (arrows).

 MRI of the brain.
-Borders of the frontal, parietal, temporal and occipital lobes on the sagittal section.
+Borders of the frontal, parietal, temporal and occipital lobes on a sagittal section.

-To distinguish the parietal lobe, it is also necessary to find the parietal-occipital sulcus (sulc. parietooccipitalis).
+To delimit the parietal lobe, you also need to find the parieto-occipital sulcus (sulc. parietooccipitalis).
 This groove in the sagittal plane can be traced on the median and medial sections.
-It goes down from the surface of the brain, has a significant length and is often segmented.
-In the transverse plane, the parietal-occipital sulcus departs almost perpendicular to the interhemispheric fissure (Fig. 36) and gives rise to many small branches.
-Thus, the borders of the parietal lobe serve with the frontal lobe - the central sulcus, with the occipital - the parietal-occipital sulcus, with the temporal - the Sylvius fissure and the superior temporal sulcus (angular gyrus).
+It extends from the surface of the brain downwards, has a considerable extent and is often segmented.
+In the transverse plane, the parieto-occipital sulcus extends almost perpendicular to the interhemispheric fissure (Fig. 36) and gives off many small branches.
+Thus, the boundaries of the parietal lobe are the central sulcus with the frontal lobe, the parieto-occipital sulcus with the occipital lobe, the Sylvian fissure and the superior temporal sulcus (angular gyrus) with the temporal lobe.

 MRI of the brain.
 Medial sagittal section.
-Parietal-occipital sulcus (arrow).
+Parieto-occipital sulcus (arrow).

 MRI of the brain.
-Axial cut.
-Parietal-occipital sulcus (arrow).
+Axial slice.
+Parieto-occipital sulcus (arrow).

 MRI of the brain.
 Borders of the parietal lobe on the medial sagittal section.

-The next important dividing groove is collateral (sulc.collateralis).
-On sagittal sections, it is visible as the lower-lateral border of the parahippocampal gyrus, in the region of the temporal lobe pole (Fig. 38).
-It is easier to trace in the axial plane on sections at the level of the midbrain (Fig. 39).
-When the axial plane of the sections is tilted backward, it is visible simultaneously with the temporo-occipital sulcus.
-The temporo-occipital sulcus (sulc. temporooccipitalis) on the lateral sagittal sections goes sinuously backward along the border of the brain with the temporal bone and then bends upward (Fig. 40).
-On axial sections at the level of the Varolii bridge, it is located in the anterior-posterior direction.
-Thus, the boundary of the temporal lobe (Fig. 41) with the frontal and parietal lobes is the Sylvius fissure, with the occipital lobe - the temporo-occipital sulcus and the collateral sulcus.
+The next important dividing groove is the collateral groove (sulc.collateralis).
+On sagittal sections, it is visible as the inferolateral border of the parahippocampal gyrus, in the region of the pole of the temporal lobe (Fig. 38).
+It is easier to see in the axial plane in sections at the level of the midbrain (Fig. 39).
+When the axial plane of the slices is tilted backward, it is visible simultaneously with the temporo-occipital sulcus.
+The temporo-occipital groove (sulc. temporooccipitalis) on lateral sagittal sections runs sinuously backward along the border of the brain with the temporal bone and then bends upward (Fig. 40).
+On axial sections at the level of the Varoliev bridge, it is located in the anteroposterior direction.
+Thus, the border of the temporal lobe (Fig. 41) with the frontal and parietal lobes is the Sylvian fissure, with the occipital lobe - the temporo-occipital sulcus and the collateral sulcus.

 MRI of the brain.
 Sagittal section.
 Collateral groove (arrow).

 MRI of the brain.
-Axial cut.
+Axial slice.
 Collateral groove (arrows).

 MRI of the brain.
-Axial section at the level of the pons Varolii.
-Temporoccipital sulcus (arrows).
+Axial section at the level of the Varoliev bridge.
+Temporo-occipital sulcus (arrows).

 MRI of the brain.
 Axial section at the level of the cerebral peduncles.
-The boundaries of the temporal lobe.
+Borders of the temporal lobe.

 To determine the boundaries of the occipital lobe, we already have all the landmarks.
-The border with the parietal lobe is the medially located parietal-occipital sulcus, with the temporal lobe the border is the laterally located temporo-occipital sulcus.
+The border with the parietal lobe is the medially located parieto-occipital sulcus, and the border with the temporal lobe is the laterally located temporo-occipital sulcus.

 MRI of the brain.
-Coronal cut.
-Borderline sulci (SPO - parietal-occipital sulcus, STO - temporal-occipital sulcus, SCol - collateral sulcus).
+Coronal section.
+Border sulci (SPO - parieto-occipital sulcus, STO - temporo-occipital sulcus, SCol - collateral sulcus).

 MRI of the brain.
 Borders of the occipital lobe on the medial sagittal section.

-Usually localization by lobes is enough to describe hemispheric pathologies.
-In some cases, when binding to convolutions or functional zones is required, we recommend using the appropriate atlases (Kholin A.V., 2005).
+Usually localization by lobes is sufficient to describe hemispheric pathologies.
+In some cases, when reference to gyri or functional areas is required, we recommend using the appropriate atlases (A.V.
+Kholin, 2005).

-With centrally (axially) located volumetric formations, the ventricles of the brain and the subcortical (basal) nuclei located around them may be involved.
-Visual hillock (thalamus), hypothalamus (hypothalamus), hypothalamus (subthalamus) and epithalamus (epithalamus) belong to the diencephalon (diencephalon), an integral part of the brain stem.
+With centrally (axially) located space-occupying formations, the ventricles of the brain and the subcortical (basal) nuclei located around them may be involved.
+The optic thalamus, hypothalamus, subthalamus, and epithalamus belong to the diencephalon, a component of the brain stem.

 MRI of the brain.
-Axial cut.
-Lateral ventricles and subcortical nuclei (NC - caudate nucleus, NL - lenticular nucleus, Th - optic tubercle).
-Parts of the brain stem (lower part of the midbrain, pons and medulla oblongata) and the cerebellum are located infratentorially.
+Axial slice.
+Lateral ventricles and subcortical nuclei (NC - caudate nucleus, NL - lenticular nucleus, Th - thalamus optic).
+Parts of the brainstem (lower part of the midbrain, pons and medulla oblongata) and the cerebellum are located infratentorially.

-The mesencephalon only partly occupies the supratentorial space, a significant part of it passes through the opening in the tentorium into the posterior cranium. hole.
-The paired legs of the brain and the roof (tectum) at the back are always clearly visible.
-The roof of the midbrain lies posterior to the aqueduct and consists of a plate of the quadrigemina.
+The midbrain only partially occupies the supratentorial space; a significant part of it passes through the hole in the tentorium into the posterior cranium. hole.
+The paired legs of the brain and roof (tectum) are always clearly visible from behind.
+The roof of the midbrain lies posterior to the aqueduct and consists of the quadrigeminal plate.

 MRI of the brain.
-Median sagittal section.
-Brain stem (V3 - third ventricle, V4 - fourth ventricle, Q - quadrigemina plate, Mes - midbrain, P - pons, C - cerebellum, M - medulla oblongata).
+Midsagittal section.
+Brain stem (V3 - third ventricle, V4 - fourth ventricle, Q - plate quadrigeminal, Mes - midbrain, P - pons, C - cerebellum, M - medulla oblongata).

-The boundary between the midbrain and the pons is the superior sulcus, and with the medulla oblongata, the inferior sulcus of the pons.
-The bridge has a characteristic protruding forward part.
+The border between the midbrain and the pons is the superior sulcus, and the border with the medulla oblongata is the inferior sulcus of the pons.
+The bridge has a characteristic protruding front part.
 The posterior surface of the pons is a continuation of the medulla oblongata.
 At the upper border of the bridge between its abdomen and the middle cerebellar peduncle, the trigeminal nerves (n. trigeminus, V pair) begin.
 They are clearly visible on transverse MR sections, as they run horizontally forward and are about 5 mm thick.
 The trigeminal nerve is divided into 3 branches - optic (1), maxillary (2) and mandibular (3).
-All of them go forward into the Meckel's cavity to the trigeminal ganglion.
-From here, the 3rd branch goes down through the foramen ovale, and the 1st and 2nd branches go through the cavernous sinus, along its lateral wall.
-Then, branch 1 enters the orbit through the upper hole, and branch 2 leaves the cranial cavity through a round hole.
+They all go forward into Meckel's cavity to the trigeminal ganglion.
+From here, branch 3 goes down through the foramen ovale, and branches 1 and 2 go through the cavernous sinus, along its lateral wall.
+Then, branch 1 enters the orbit through the superior foramen, and branch 2 exits the cranial cavity through the foramen rotundum.

 MRI of the brain.
-Axial cut.
+Axial slice.
 Trigeminal nerves (arrow).

-The facial nerve (n. facialis, VII pair) and the vestibulocochlearis nerve (n. vestibulocochlearis, VIII pair) come out of their trunk together, the facial nerve is slightly medial, and go in one bundle, crossing the cerebellar cistern, and go into the internal auditory opening temporal bone.
-In the internal auditory canal, the vestibular branch runs in the posterior-superior and inferior quadrants, the cochlear branch in the inferior, and the facial nerve in the anterior-superior.
-The VII nerve enters the labyrinth (labyrinth segment), goes inside the temporal bone to the geniculate body, turns back and passes under the lateral semicircular canal (tympanic segment) and exits the temporal bone through the stylomastoid foramen (foramen stylomastoideum).
-Further, the nerve goes to the salivary gland, where it is divided into terminal branches.
-On MR tomograms in sections, 3-5 mm thick, nerves VII and VIII are not separated and are designated as the auditory nerve.
-Thinner sections can separately visualize the course of each of the nerves.
+The facial nerve (n. facialis, VII pair) and the vestibular-cochlear nerve (n. vestibulocochlearis, VIII pair) exit their trunk together, the facial nerve is slightly medial, and go in one bundle, crossing the pontocerebellar cistern, and go into the internal auditory opening temporal bone.
+In the internal auditory canal, the vestibular branch runs in the posterior superior and inferior quadrants, the cochlear branch in the inferior, and the facial nerve in the anterior superior.
+The VII nerve enters the labyrinth (labyrinthine segment), runs inside the temporal bone to the geniculate body, turns back and passes under the lateral semicircular canal (tympanic segment) and exits the temporal bone through the stylomastoid foramen (foramen stylomastoideum).
+Next, the nerve goes to the salivary gland, where it divides into terminal branches.
+On MRI scans in sections 3-5 mm thick, the VII and VIII nerves are not separated and are designated as the auditory nerve.
+With thinner sections, the course of each nerve can be visualized separately.

 MRI of the brain.
-Axial cut.
+Axial slice.
 Auditory nerve.

-The fourth ventricle runs from the top of the aqueduct to the foramen of Magendie at the bottom.
+The IV ventricle runs from the aqueduct above to the foramen of Majendie below.
 It is located between the brainstem in front and the velum and cerebellar peduncles in the back.

-Posterior to the pons and medulla is the cerebellum.
-It is connected to the brainstem by the superior, middle and inferior cerebellar peduncles.
-The cerebellum consists of a medianly located worm and paired hemispheres.
+The cerebellum is located posterior to the pons and medulla oblongata.
+It is connected to the brain stem by the superior, middle and inferior cerebellar peduncles.
+The cerebellum consists of a midline vermis and paired hemispheres.

 MRI of the brain.
-Axial cut.
+Axial slice.
 Cerebellum (CV - cerebellar vermis, CH - cerebellar hemisphere).

-MRI in St. Petersburg, carried out by us, always clearly indicates the localization of the focus in the conclusion, which is necessary to compare with the clinic and decide on the possibility and scope of the operation.
+MRI in St. Petersburg, carried out by us, always clearly indicates the localization of the lesion in the conclusion, which is necessary for comparison with the clinic and deciding on the possibility and scope of the operation.

-If you are looking for information on the topic "brain cyst" or the answer to the question "what is a cyst in the brain?", then this article is for you.
-A cyst in the brain, or rather, an arachnoid cerebrospinal fluid cyst, is a congenital formation that occurs during development as a result of splitting of the arachnoid (arachnoid) membrane of the brain.
-The cyst is filled with cerebrospinal fluid, a physiological fluid that bathes the brain and spinal cord.
-True congenital arachnoid cysts should be distinguished from cysts that appear after damage to the brain substance due to traumatic brain injury, infection, or surgery.
+If you are looking for information on the topic “cyst in the brain” or an answer to the question “what is a cyst in the brain?”, then this article is for you.
+A cyst in the brain, or more precisely, an arachnoid cerebrospinal fluid cyst, is a congenital formation that occurs during development as a result of splitting of the arachnoid (arachnoid) membrane of the brain.
+The cyst is filled with cerebrospinal fluid - a physiological fluid that washes the brain and spinal cord.
+True congenital arachnoid cysts should be distinguished from cysts that appear after damage to the brain due to traumatic brain injury, infection, or surgery.

 Arachnoid cyst ICD10 code G93.0 (cerebral cyst), Q04.6 (congenital cerebral cysts).